sergey-shandar/public/notes/dweb/workshop1.md

 ### 1.2.
 CAS Implementation

-A directory with a name `cas`.
+The `cas` directory contains all blocks.
 Each data block is a file.
-The file name is a hash in hex.
+The file name is a hexadecimal hash.
 For example

 ```
 cas/